joergkrause/svogv/projects/svogv/README.md

 ### About the Author

 The SVOGV Widget Library was written by Joerg <isageek> Krause, [www.joergkrause.de](https://www.joergkrause.de), Berlin / Germany.
 He has many years of experience with Web-Frameworks.
-He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
+He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and React.
 But time goes on.
 So he moved almost all projects to either AngularJS or Angular 2+.
 He thinks that knowing one Framework really well is more for our customers than knowing a lot just good.
 So he decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.

 ## Can one contribute?